Swagy026/Swagy026/README.md

 - 👋 Hi, I’m Ashwani
 - 👀 I’m interested in data learning
-- 🌱 I’m currently learning about data engineering
+- 🌱 I’m currently learning about data analysis
 - 💞️ I’m looking to collaborate on anything realted to DE field
 - 📫 How to reach me - swagy0695@gmail.com
 - 😄 Pronouns: ... he/him